 On January 24, 2009 the State Department proposed putting together a secure communication system for her but she declined.
 It was actually former Secretary of State Colin Powell that warned her that if people find out that she was using a Blackberry to do both personal and government business, then all that content including personal communications can become the official record and is subject to oversight and FOIA.

-As Secretary of State, Clinton was surprised to discover that Blackberries were banned in sensitive communication areas or SCIFs.
-The standard procedure is to locker your phone and pick it up as you leave.
+As Secretary of State, Clinton was also surprised to discover that Blackberries were banned in sensitive communication areas or SCIFs.
+The standard procedure is to put all phones in a locker outside and pick it up as you leave the secure area.
 Clinton’s office on the 7th floor of the State Department was a secure area and her phone was banned.
 Despite this she used her insecure phone backed up to her home server.

 On March of 2009, after Clinton began her job as Secretary of State, Bryan Pagliano a Clinton aide turned State Department employee installed two new servers in the Clinton’s basement in Chappaqua New York.
 Delegated to her assistant Huma Abedin, Abedin turned to long time Bill Clinton assistant Justin Cooper, “I usually called Justin.
 He was our go-to guy.
 He always was, you know, ‘I’m having a problem, can you help me fix it,’ and he always did…”